-Type of assessment Format of assessment Time (hours) Weighting of final grade (%) External 3 70 Paper 1 Guided textual analysis The paper consists of two non-literary passages, from two different text types, each accompanied by a question.
-Students choose one passage and write an analysis of it.
-(20 marks) 1.25 35 Paper 2 Comparative essay The paper consists of four general questions.
+Type of assessment Format of assessment Time (hours) Weighting of final grade (%) External 4 80 Paper 1 Guided textual analysis The paper consists of two non-literary passages, from two different text types, each accompanied by a question.
+Students write an analysis of each of the passages.
+(40 marks) 2.25 35 Paper 2 Comparative essay The paper consists of four general questions.
 In response to one question students write a comparative essay based on two works studied in the course.
-(30 marks) 1.75 35 Internal 15mins 30 Individual oral Individual oral supported by an extract from one non-literary text and one from a literary work, students will offer a prepared response of 10 minutes, followed by 5 minutes of questions by the teacher, to the following prompt: Examine the ways in which the global issue of your choice is presented through the content and form of two of the texts that you have studied.
+(30 marks) 1.75 25 HL essay Students submit an essay on one non-literary text or a collection of non-literary texts by one same author, or a literary text or work studied during the course.
+(20 marks) The essay must be 1,450-1,800 Chinese characters in length. ) 20 Internal 15mins 25 Individual oral Individual oral supported by an extract from one non-literary text and one from a literary work, students will offer a prepared response of 10 minutes, followed by 5 minutes of questions by the teacher, to the following prompt: Examine the ways in which the global issue of your choice is presented through the content and form of two of the texts that you have studied.
 (40 marks)